collective/collective.plonefinder/README.txt

   - improve contextual actions menu (change workflow state, rename, delete, copy, paste ...)

-  - add a simple upload ajax form (today only multiple upload using jquery.uploadify is available)

   - add a finder menu action to show/hide the current selection list in right panel

   - remove items from selection list in finder window

-  - use navtree in left panel (today a simplified left navigation is provided)

 - Improve zope3 reference widget properties